Life Hacks - Do You Have Extensions?

 My hair cost me nothing except tons of time.

-And if you don't believe me, you can come subtly rub my head or play with my hair to find out!
+Believe it or not, some people have come up to subtly rub my head or play with my hair to find out!

-Which has actually happened.....on more than one occasion hahaha!
+No lie, this has happened.....on more than one occasion hahaha!

-I'm writing this blog for anyone who was like me five years ago wondering:
+I'm writing this blog for anyone who was like me years ago wondering:

 WHY WON'T MY HAIR GROW?!

 WHAT PRODUCTS DO I NEED?!

 SHOULD I BLAME MY HAIR DRESSER?!

 WHAT IS MY QUICK FIX?